 Perform CRUD (Create, Read, Update, and Delete) and search operations against your indexes

-Execute advanced search operations such as paging, sorting, filtering, scripting, aggregations, and many others
+Execute advanced search operations viz. aggregations, filtering, paging, scripting, sorting, among many others

 What are the Disadvantages of Elasticsearch?